edenpan/dissertation/strategies/README.md

         checkParams(self, **kwargs) being used to check if the parameter valid. defaultParam(self) the default parameter that can be used to run the strategy.

+## Task List
+1. [] Change to use standard log output
+2. [] Adding more datasource, eg. Foreign Currency.